 Stakeholder engagement is a critical factor in the success of business change, especially business transformations, which may require significant cultural change.
 Business transformation typically involves people, process and systems changes which need to be delivered in order to produce a step change within the business.
 The design of effective processes and application of appropriate technology is not enough to ensure success.
 Insufficient acceptance and adoption of the new processes, arising from inadequate engagement of stakeholders, is a common cause of transformation failures.
 Continue reading →

 Few customer-supplier partnerships are equal.
 Buyers need to be wary of entering into dependent relationships where the supplier will gain a dominant position.
 This is the second part of a 2-part article which sets out to examine how and why Procurement might consider the supplier’s perspective when selecting suppliers.
-It is particularly relevant for strategic supplies, where value creation and value capture are a key objectives.
+It is particularly relevant for strategic supplies, where value creation and value capture are key objectives.
 Continue reading →

 Few customer-supplier partnerships are equal.
 Buyers need to be wary of entering into dependent relationships where the supplier will gain a dominant position.
 This is the first part of a 2-part article which sets out to examine how and why Procurement might consider the supplier’s perspective when selecting suppliers.
-It is particularly relevant for strategic supplies, where value creation and value capture are a key objectives.
+It is particularly relevant for strategic supplies, where value creation and value capture are key objectives.
 Continue reading →

 An EU e-Privacy Directive was adopted by all EU countries on May 26th 2011.
 At the same time the UK updated its Privacy and Electronic Communications Regulations, which brought the EU Directive into UK law.
 The Regulations provide that certain information must be given to a website's visitors and the user must give his or her consent to the placing of cookies.

 The law allows us to place cookies on your machine if they are essential to the operation of this site; for all others we need your permission to do so.
 This website does use some non-essential cookies.